getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/index.md

 ## Issue States

 Sentry provides a few states for each issue, which significantly impacts how notifications work.
+Workflow notifications are _all_ sent via email.

 ### Unresolved